itsarisid/iiwi/SECURITY.md

 At this time, we do not have a formal bug bounty program.
 However, we are open to discussing recognition and rewards on a case-by-case basis for significant discoveries.

-Thank you for helping to keep our project secure.
+Thank you for helping to keep `iiwi` secure.